-1. Kimbo 6
+1. Kimbo 6 Slide-in

-3. AT Overland Summit
+3. AT Overland Summit Topper

-4. Four Wheel Camper Project M Topper
+4. FWC Project M Topper

-Another superb truck topper which made our list.
+Another superb truck topper, which made our exclusive list.
 The brand-new Four Wheel Camper Project M truck topper was designed for those who want a camper that is ultra-light, yet retains use of the bed for hauling gear, firewood, and material for home construction projects.
 Like all Four Wheel Camper truck campers, the Project M features an all-aluminum welded frame, aluminum siding, and a one-piece aluminum roof.
 The 425-pound topper features a fully insulated roof and sides, four large windows with screens and window covers, and an impressive 6 feet 6 inches of interior standing room.
 The toppers are pre-wired for solar and batteries.
 Solar and batteries are future retrofittable options to power portable refrigerators, computers, phones, and lights.
 Other Project M options include top, side, and hitch racks for things like water or gas containers, shovels, Maxtrax, surf boards, kayaks, bikes, snow skis, etc. In the future, Four Wheel Campers will offer retrofittable, modular interior options like drawers and cabinets for organization, and racks for easy and safe transport of equipment and gear.
 Available in numerous colors in smooth, ribbed, or diamond-plate aluminum.
-Built for Toyota Tacoma trucks of all sizes.
+Built for Toyota Tacoma trucks with 5.5-foot and 6-foot beds.
 Pricing starts at a reasonable $8,995.

 Read This Before You Buy!

 Before purchasing your camper, make sure your Toyota Tacoma can handle the extra weight.
 When it comes to matching a truck camper with your truck, the payload rating of your truck is the most important number.
 For mid-size trucks like the Toyota Tacoma, this rating can be as low as 1,150 pounds or as high as 1,620 pounds (this rating can be found on a sticker affixed to the driver side door pillar).
 This means that your camper, plus passengers and gear, must be below this number.
-It’s important to stay under the payload rating and GVWR of your truck as this keeps you and everyone sharing the road with you safe.
+It’s important to stay under the payload rating and GVWR of your Toyota Tacoma as this keeps you and everyone sharing the road with you safe.
 It also prevents excessive wear and tear on the frame and suspension of your Toyota Tacoma pickup truck.
 You’ll also need to ensure that the wheels and suspension of your truck are up to the task of hauling a camper.
 This means you might need to upgrade the passenger-rated tires that originally came with your truck with a good Light Truck (LT) tire with a Load Lange C or D. In addition, we also recommend getting a set of Hellwig air springs or another suspension mod to correct rear sag that may occur from hauling the extra weight.